2012 Gatorade Duels: Race 2

 Following the first Gatorade Duel, the Lead Category Manager at supermarket chain Harris Teeter, Steve Kravitz, commanded the drivers to start their engines.
-The weather conditions were similar to those encountered during the first Duel, albeit with a higher air temperature of 84 F. During the pace laps, Kahne had to move to the rear of the field because he had switched to his backup car.
+The weather was similar to that in the first Duel, albeit with a higher air temperature of 84 F. During the pace laps, Kahne had to move to the rear of the order because he had switched to his backup car.
 He was joined by Clint Bowyer—whose qualifying time was disallowed because his car twice failed the post-race inspection for height sticks, and Bill Elliott—who had switched his car's engine.
-Biffle maintained his pole position advantage heading into the first turn, followed by Casey Mears.
-On lap three, Kenseth moved into the outside line to prepare for a race-lead overtake and was helped by Johnson.
-Kenseth took over the lead on the following lap with Johnson in second; Biffle was pushed down to third.
-By the twelfth lap, the top ten drivers were separated by one second as Joey Logano and Kyle Busch moved to the front two positions by lap 14.
-Elliott Sadler nearly lost control of his car between the first and second turns on lap 16 but was able to continue.
-Kenseth unsuccessfully tried to pass Kyle Busch on the outside of turn four on lap 17 when Busch blocked Kenseth.
+Biffle maintained the lead going into the first turn, followed by Casey Mears.
+On lap three, Kenseth moved to the outside line to prepare for a race-leading overtake and was assisted by Johnson.
+Kenseth took the lead on the next lap with Johnson second, and Biffle dropping to third.
+By the twelfth lap, the top ten drivers were separated by one second, with Joey Logano and Kyle Busch moving to the front two spots by lap 14.
+Elliott Sadler nearly lost control of his car between turns one and two on lap 16 but was able to continue.
+Kenseth attempted to pass Kyle Busch on the outside of turn four on lap 17 but was stopped by Busch.

-Kyle Busch moved into the lead on the 18th lap, while Logano moved down the field.
-After starting from 14th, Dave Blaney had moved up nine positions to fifth by lap 21; Logano had moved into third by the same lap.
-Biffle moved into the lead on lap 23.
-Kenseth, who was drafting off teammate Biffle, encountered overheating problems and fell to ninth position.
-Biffle and Kyle Busch started to contest the lead through the fourth turn on lap 26, and the pair traded the position over the following two laps.
-Biffle gained the lead position on the 29th lap.
-By lap 33, Regan Smith and Sadler had moved into third and fourth positions respectively.
-Biffle had reported debris in turn two but officials could not locate it.
-Green flag pit stops began on lap 40; Kenseth, Logano and Kyle Busch made their pit stops on lap 42 while Biffle, Smith and Jimmie Johnson made pit stops on the following lap.
+Kyle Busch moved into the lead on lap 18, while Logano lost positions.
+Blaney had advanced nine positions from 14th to fifth on lap 21; Logano had advanced to third by the same lap.
+On lap 23, Biffle took the lead.
+Kenseth, who was drafting off teammate Biffle, experienced overheating issues and dropped to ninth place.
+Biffle and Kyle Busch began battling for the lead on lap 26 through the fourth turn, and the duo switched positions for the next two laps.
+Biffle took the lead on the 29th lap.
+Regan Smith and Sadler had moved into third and fourth place on lap 33.
+Biffle reported debris in turn two, but officials were unable to locate it.
+Green flag pit stops began on lap 40; Kenseth, Logano, and Kyle Busch stopped on lap 42, followed by Biffle, Smith, and Jimmie Johnson on the following lap.